Montauk County Park

 Montauk County Park, formerly known as Theodore Roosevelt County Park, is located approximately 3 mi east of Montauk, New York.
-The park is 1157 acres in size, running from Montauk Highway north to Block Island Sound and is bordered on the east by Montauk Point State Park.
+The park measures 4.68 km2 in size, running from Montauk Highway north to Block Island Sound and is bordered on the east by Montauk Point State Park.

 Montauk County Park was created from 1971 to 1986 through a series of land acquisitions by Suffolk County with the help of Hilda Lindley and the Concerned Citizens of Montauk.
 It was named for Theodore Roosevelt in 1998 to commemorate the centennial anniversary of his return to Long Island following the Spanish–American War, however it was renamed "Montauk County Park" in 2014 after concerns were raised about the insignificance of Roosevelt's actual involvement with the area.